h4harris/h4harris/README.md

 - 👀 I’m interested in Software QA
 - 🌱 I’m currently learning ML/AI
 - 💞️ I’m looking to collaborate on Github and Gitlab
-- 📫 Connect me on lLinkedIn, Twitter, IG as h4harris
+- 📫 Connect with me on LinkedIn, Twitter, IG as h4harris
 - 😄 He
 - ⚡ Singularity is near